ufukty/gohandlers/docs/articles/what-gohandlers-solve.md

-# Overview: What Problem Does gohandlers Solve?
+# 🤔 What Gohandlers Solve?

 Writing HTTP APIs in Go is enjoyable due to Go’s simplicity, performance, and strong type system.
 However, as your project grows, managing repetitive boilerplate code quickly becomes a significant pain point.
 Handlers start looking similar, with the same repeated parsing logic, validation patterns, and response serialization.
 Even minor changes, like adding a new field or parameter, often require tedious updates across multiple files.